HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   despite the population drop,
-  and at the same time further solidifying her reign without breaking the guise of the constitutional monarchy (yet), as government official positions prioritized for replacement.
+  and at the same time further solidifying her reign without breaking the guise of the constitutional monarchy (yet), as government official positions were prioritized for replacement.
-  This also eventually allows her to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation of everyone stayed with her gentle guidance, helping them to become who they want to be (as long as they don't wanna be murderers etc., of course.)
+  This also allows her
+  to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation for everyone stayed with her gentle guidance, helping them to become who they want to be (as long as they don't wanna be murderers etc., of course.)

-  By the time OmniCentro was officially founded, synthetic humans has already outnumbered natural humans, and is set to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign over the country, as she alone rules over *every single thing* happening on the island.
+  By the time OmniCentro was officially founded, synthetic humans has already outnumbered natural humans, and ison course to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she alone rules over <em><b>every single thing</em></b>
+  happening on the island.
   As such, <span style="color:MediumPurple">Ĝejda</span>
-  laid out the foundation of her own utopian dream, even though some might call it a dystopia.
+  laid out the foundation of her own utopian dream, even though many might call it a dystopia.
   </p>
 </details>